In Waldorf's Favor

 "Spiritual freedom is clearly the most developed area of a Waldorf school.
 If all is well in this area, every teacher is free to proceed with her or his task of education in his/her own way.
 This means that neither parents nor colleagues, nor least of all a board of trustees, have a right to give directions." — Dieter Brüll, THE WALDORF SCHOOL AND THE THREEFOLD STRUCTURE (Association of Waldorf Schools of North America, 1997), p.
 64.

-Waldorf graduates are sometimes characterized by distinct self-confidence, sometimes arising from their sense of possessing truth, and sometimes from the attention and encouragement that can be lavished on students in small, insular schools.
+Waldorf graduates are sometimes characterized by distinct self-confidence, which may arise from their sense of possessing special truths or from the attention and encouragement lavished on them in their small, insular schools.
 On the other hand, it is also common for Waldorf grads to suffer from overpowering shyness and social awkwardness, having spent much of their lives cut off from the wider world.

 See, e.g., the section "We Don't Teach It" in the essay "Spiritual Agenda".